ravenothere/AO3-Tweaks/README.md

 >the CSS includes all Fonts recommended by [@Wolfbatcat](https://github.com/Wolfbatcat) in the [Rosé Pine Site Skin instructions](https://archiveofourown.org/works/69993411).
 >
 *— Works on desktop too if you [don't have the font installed](#️make-sure-your-chosen-fonts-are-installed-on-your-device)*

+> **also worth checking out:** [AO3: Rosé Pine Fonts](https://userstyles.world/style/26908/ao3-rose-pine-fonts) userstyle by [@Wolfbatcat](https://github.com/Wolfbatcat) — it has all the Rosé Pine skin fonts ready to go, and also includes customization options for font size, and separate font choices for the site, headings, code, and work pages. the customization instructions are in the userstyle notes.

+> — can also be used as a standalone with any AO3 skin — not just Rosé Pine.
 #### how to get your font URL:
 the easiest method is through GitHub,